Q: Who owns Twin Cities School of Dance?

 Q: Where can I park?

 A: We understand that parking at our facility is limited.
 Any space on blacktop is available with the exception of those spaces marked for Walker Tae Kwon Do.
-Additional parking is available across the street in the Vale Church parking lot.
+Additional parking is available across the street in the parking lot.
 Click here to get parking information.

 Q: Are parents allowed to watch in class?